You guys. Moving is THE WORST.

 But Dan says no matter what, the beds are being moved this weekend.
 And our dear friend and priest is coming for a final dinner on Sunday night before he heads back to Rome.
 And we said “COME TO THE NEW HOUSE.”
 And Dan wouldn’t lie to our priest.

 So this is it.
 The final push.
 The make us or break us (or both) weekend.
+I’m also starting to learn why it’s easier to just use a car transportation service when moving.

 Send prayers.
 More soon. xo.